timunie/Ava-ApiTests/website/docs/M_Avalonia_AvaloniaObjectExtensions_GetObservable__1.md

 An observable which fires immediately with the current value of the property on the object and subsequently each time the property value changes.

 #### Usage Note
 In Visual Basic and C#, you can call this method as an instance method on any object of type <a href="T_Avalonia_AvaloniaObject">AvaloniaObject</a>.
 When you use instance method syntax to call this method, omit the first parameter.
-For more information, see <a href="https://docs.microsoft.com/dotnet/visual-basic/programming-guide/language-features/procedures/extension-methods" target="_blank" rel="noopener noreferrer">Extension Methods (Visual Basic)</a> or <a href="https://docs.microsoft.com/dotnet/csharp/programming-guide/classes-and-structs/extension-methods" target="_blank" rel="noopener noreferrer">Extension Methods (C# Programming Guide)</a>.The subscription to *o* is created using a weak reference.
+For more information, see <a href="https://docs.microsoft.com/dotnet/visual-basic/programming-guide/language-features/procedures/extension-methods" target="_blank" rel="noopener noreferrer">Extension Methods (Visual Basic)</a> or <a href="https://docs.microsoft.com/dotnet/csharp/programming-guide/classes-and-structs/extension-methods" target="_blank" rel="noopener noreferrer">Extension Methods (C# Programming Guide)</a>.

+## Remarks
+The subscription to *o* is created using a weak reference.

 ## See Also